 With the exclusion of Momart’s international logistics partners, the majority of our suppliers are based in the UK and are therefore deemed to be at a lower risk of modern slavery than if they were based overseas.
 Momart’s international suppliers are largely based in first world countries with similar Modern Slavery legislation as that in operation in the UK.
 Momart’s main overseas suppliers are either major airlines or members of ARTIM, a trade association for the premier fine art logistics companies from around the world who serve the world’s leading museums and galleries and are subject to the high levels of due diligence carried out by those customers.
 They are therefore deemed to be at low risk of having modern slavery in their supply chains in respect of the services provided to this group.

-During the year the group developed a new Ethical Business Policy and Code of Conduct Statement, This reiterates the commitment of the group to maintain the highest standards of ethics and integrity in conducting its business and to operate legally, honestly and fairly across all the businesses.
+The group has an Ethical Business Policy and Code of Conduct Statement.
+This reiterates the commitment of the group to maintain the highest standards of ethics and integrity in conducting its business and to operate legally, honestly and fairly across all the businesses.
 This policy includes the commitment to require suppliers to adhere to requirements concerning data protection, modern slavery and anti-bribery.

-A new modern slavery policy has been written for distribution to all staff.
+The modern slavery policy has been written and is distributed to all staff.

-New staff will be issued with a copy of both the ethical business policy and the modern slavery policy as part of their onboarding process.
+New staff are issued with a copy of both the ethical business policy and the modern slavery policy as part of their onboarding process.

 New suppliers will be issued with a copy of the modern slavery policy as part of the procurement process.
 Modern slavery compliance clauses have been drafted for inclusion in formal contracts and a due diligence questionnaire is being drafted which will be sent to any new suppliers.

-A supplier code of conduct has also been drafted which requires suppliers to adhere to the same principles as the group in respect of ethics and integrity and legal compliance.
+A supplier code of conduct has been published which requires suppliers to adhere to the same principles as the group in respect of ethics and integrity and legal compliance.
 The code of conduct includes requirements concerning data protection, anti-bribery, anti-money laundering, health and safety as well as including the modern slavery policy.
-Once approved by the board, this will be issued to all suppliers by the relevant operating entity.
+This is issued to all suppliers by the relevant operating entity.

 Where new or existing suppliers are deemed to be at a higher risk of having modern slavery practices within their supply chain, a due diligence questionnaire will be sent to them for completion.